jrbeverly/profile/README.md

 ## Deployment

-This project's static pages can be deployed to Gitlab Pages by GitLab CI.
 The static pages can be downloaded from the pipeline artifacts, which can then be run on any web server.
 For example, using it with Gitlab Pages can be done by creating the project `jrbeverly.gitlab.io`.
 The `.gitlab-ci.yml` of the `jrbeverly.gitlab.io` project can download the artifacts, and deploy the artifacts to gitlab.io.

 Read more about [user/group Pages](http://doc.gitlab.com/ee/pages/README.html#user-or-group-pages) and [project Pages](http://doc.gitlab.com/ee/pages/README.html#project-pages).